Use VoiceOver to navigate, sort, and reorder tables on Mac

-You can have VoiceOver read the header text when it navigates a table row, which is useful for identifying the type of content in each cell of a row.
-To set this option, open VoiceOver Utility (press VO-F8 when VoiceOver is on), click the Verbosity category, then click Announcements.
+When VoiceOver navigates a table row, you can have it read the header text.
+This can help you identify the type of content in each cell of a row.
+To set this option, open VoiceOver Utility (press VO-Fn-F8 when VoiceOver is on), click the Verbosity category, then click Announcements.

 Hear a column header: Press VO-C.